 When using an income approach it may also be necessary to make adjustments to the valuation to reflect matters that are not captured in either the cash flow forecasts or the discount rate adopted.
 Examples may include adjustments for the marketability of the interest being valued or whether the interest being valued is a controlling or non-controlling interest in the business.

 In general, the effects of a discount or a premium should ideally be included in the estimation of future cash flows.
-However, there are often situations where the cash flows stemming from these discounts or premiums can hardly be adjusted because of a lack of information.
-Then, a discount or premium is often applied as a percentage multiple to the final estimate of the equity value.
+However, there might be situations where the cash flows stemming from these discounts or premiums can hardly be adjusted because of a lack of information.
+Then, serving as a proxy, a discount or premium is often applied as a percentage multiple to the final estimate of the equity value.
 Moreover, there can sometimes be the necessity to make use of both, applying sequentially a premium (e.g., for control) but to also consider a discount (e.g., for illiquidity).

 If an asset is not liquid, it is appropriate to consider to what extent its value needs to be adjusted.
 In business valuation this aspect is referred to as ‘illiquidity discount’ or sometimes as ‘marketability discount’ or ‘fungibility discount’: